julee/chrome-notion-table-of-contents/README.md

 ## How to Send Pull Requests

-⚠️ If you have a feature request, please discuss it with me on `/issues` before sending your pull request.
+⚠️ If you have a feature request, please discuss it with me on `/issues` before writing your code.

 Create a branch from `develop` and make a pull request to `develop` .